Carpe Diem: Critical Learning Period-Aware Contract-Based Incentives for Federated Learning: Experimental Results

 \subsection{Experiment Setup}

-\textbf{Simulation parameter settings.} Without loss of generality, our experimental settings refer to the setups in \cite{zhan2020learning, zhao2021incentive}. { We also define the function $g(\cdot)$ by {$g(\cdot) = h(t)e$}}.
-The key parameters used in the simulations are shown in Table~\ref{tab:parameters}.
+\paragraphalphastyle \paragraph{Simulation parameter settings} Without loss of generality, our experimental settings refer to the setups in \cite{zhan2020learning, zhao2021incentive}. {We instantiate the performance-gain function as $g(\cdot)=h(t)e$.
+This affine function is a weakly concave special case of the general concave $g(\cdot)$ used in the system model.
+We also note that the main contract-theoretic results derived in the preceding sections do not rely on the strict concavity of $g(\cdot)$}. { To validate both contract feasibility and contract efficiency, we consider 25 training rounds (i.e., $T_{\text{sim}} = 25$), with the duration of {\clps} set to 10 rounds.
+Unless otherwise stated, key parameter settings are summarized in Table~\ref{tab_main:parameters}.}

-\textbf{Proof of concept.} We develop a system to implement a proof of concept of {\fontfamily{qcr}\selectfont R3T}, leveraging smart contracts on an Ethereum blockchain using Ganache \cite{ganache}.
+\paragraph{Proof of concept} We develop a system to implement a proof of concept of {\proposed}, leveraging smart contracts on an Ethereum blockchain using Ganache \cite{ganache}.
 The Flower framework \cite{beutel2020flower} is integrated with the blockchain to facilitate federated learning experiments for model training and evaluation.
 The system is deployed on an Ubuntu 22.04 system equipped with an Intel Core i7-1365U CPU@1.80 GHz and 32GB of memory.
 To enable interaction between clients, the cloud server, and the smart contracts, we utilize the Web3 API \cite{web3api} and FastAPI frameworks \cite{fastapi}.
-Also, we develop two smart contracts for federated training and storage, and reward calculation using Solidity programming language.
+Also, we develop two smart contracts for federated training and storage, and reward calculation using the Solidity programming language.

-\textbf{Model and Datasets:} We use a deep neural network with four layers comprising three convolutional neural layers with dropout to prevent overfitting, batch normalization, and max pooling for reducing spatial dimensions, and one dense layer.
-For model training and testing, CIFAR-10 \cite{krizhevsky2009learning} and Fashion-MNIST \cite{xiao2017fashion} datasets are used in a non-independent and identically distributed (non-IID) setting.
-We consider a highly heterogeneous setting in which the number of data samples and data labels among clients are unbalanced by sampling $p\sim\textit{Dir}{(\alpha)}$, where $\alpha = \{0.1, 0.4, 0.7\}$ is the parameter of Dirichlet distribution.
-Besides, the learning rate $\eta = $ is 3e-4 and the batch size is 32.
+{\paragraph{Model and Datasets} We employ a convolutional neural network comprising three convolutional blocks and one fully connected classification head.
+Each convolutional block consists of a Conv2D layer {{with He uniform initialization and ReLU activation}}, followed by batch normalization and, where applicable, max pooling for spatial dimension reduction. {{Dropout regularization is applied after the first block with a rate of 0.3, after the third block with a rate of 0.2, and after the dense layer with a rate of 0.1}}.
+The classification head consists of a 256-unit dense layer with ReLU activation and a 10-class softmax output layer.
+The model is optimized using Adam with a learning rate of {{$\eta = 3 \times 10^{-4}$}}, sparse categorical cross-entropy loss, and a local batch size of $B = 32$.
+Each client performs 2 local training epochs per communication round, over a total of $T_{\text{poc}} =81$ global rounds in proof-of-concept experiments.